algorithm-helper/algorithm-helper/content/categories/data-structures/trees/red-black-tree.md

     }

     /**
-     * Return the number of keys in the RedBlackTree less than the
+     * Return the number of keys in the RedBlackTreeMap less than the
      * given key.
      *
      * @param  key, the key to be searched
-     * @return the number of keys in the RedBlackTree less than the
+     * @return the number of keys in the RedBlackTreeMap less than the
      *         given key.
      * @throws IllegalArgumentException if the key is null */